 I've long said that the terminology of "left/liberal/democrat versus right/conservative/republican" in American politics bugs me because each side of that artificial dichotomy isn't a single idea, but a random amalgamation of ideas that are, in truth, completely unrelated.

 Lately, I think I've come to understand what "left versus right" is really about.
-I think there are five prime conflicts, and they're found together so often just because of local groupthink and self-perpetuating parenting.
+There seem to be five different conflicts, and they're found together so often just because of local groupthink and self-perpetuating parenting.

 This goes outside of government.
 It's not a hard rule, but left-leaning individuals often favors forced equality to the point of disregarding individuals' differing merit, while right-leaning ones more often judge individuals on their actions even if their actions are unequal.